Prodigy-Hacking/ProdigyMathGameHacking/README.md

 ### (Also, I can't control this, but everyone delete bookmarklets of this script as soon as possible!)

+# Go to our wiki to find more detailed descriptions of hacks, WIPS, and to make suggestions! https://github.com/PatheticMustan/ProdigyMathGameHacking/wiki

 # DIY!
 ## See https://github.com/PatheticMustan/ProdigyMathGameHacking/issues/25 for more details.